 Things to do in Faro

 You can also visit a small museum with religious relics, and the cathedral in the Old Town is one of the most famous Faro tourist attractions.
-Tip: if you have the opportunity, climb the bell tower!
-The view from the top is fantastic, and you can see the whole city and the Natural Park from the top!

 6. Rua de Santo António